erszcz/msc-thesis/dfly-multiboot.md

 [^ft:att]: @ritchie1974unix developed UNIX when working
            at AT&T Bell Laboratories.

-The low level architecture dependent parts of the kernel are in `sys/platform/pc32` and `sys/platform/pc64` subdirectories of the system source tree.
+The low level, architecture dependent parts of the kernel are in `sys/platform/pc32` and `sys/platform/pc64` subdirectories of the system source tree.

-`sys/platform/pc32/i386/locore.s` is an assembly file defining the entry point to the x86 kernel.
+The entry point to the x86 kernel is defined in assembly in file `sys/platform/pc32/i386/locore.s`.
 It's format may seem a bit strange at first, since it's the AT&T syntax assembly mixed with C preprocessor directives.
-Deciphering some definitions and rules from `sys/conf/kern.pre.mk` leads to the general command the file is processed with:
+Deciphering some definitions and rules from `sys/conf/kern.pre.mk` leads to the general command such files are processed with:

 ```bash
 gcc -x assembler-with-cpp -c sys/platform/pc32/i386/locore.s